 Ordo Virtutum plays on one of Hildegard’s fundamental concepts: divine forces conspire to support the human soul, eventually leading to fulfillment through spiritual cooperation.
 The soul can also conspire with evil and negative forces, though eventually we recognize the harm it brings us and return to divine forces to rescue us.

 These thoughts remain relevant today against the backdrop of modern values in business, politics, and society at-large.
-Hildegard regarded positive actions in life as more than simply responding to ethical demands, but as means to bind the human experience with the divine, which in turn provides all that is needed.
+Hildegard regarded positive actions in life as more than simply responding to ethical demands, but as means to bind the human experience with the divine.
 Accordingly, she considered values such as reverence, love, truth, balance, joy, and hope as the means to health and healing in life.

 In February 2017, Tim Slover will present his play, Virtue, in Salt Lake City at the Plan-B Theater.
 Virtue interprets Hildegard’s lifetime during the time period when she wrote Ordo Virtutum, which also coincides with her midlife awakening.